 You also want to increase your Google juice by adding in one or two high authority outbound links to your post.
 High authority means they are reliable and sound sites that you recommend.
 Forbes for example is a great high authority site that Google will recognise as legit.

 Then add in some internal links.
 Making it easy for Google to find links to your other content and increase your validity that you’re an expert on this topic.

 Finally, you want to make sure you’re thinking of building your inbound link strategy.
 Simply put; other reputable, high authority sites that contain links TO your blog content.

-This is by no means an exhaustive list of SEO tactics, but hopefully is a good start if you’re struggling to understand the basics of SEO for your blog.
-I’m no SEO expert, but I found a few things that are easily implemented into my workflow that make a huge difference to not only site traffic, but user experience.
+This is by no means an exhaustive list of SEO tactics, but it is a good start if you’re struggling to understand the basics of SEO for your blog.

 SEO is not tricky or hard, or even impossible to get right.
 It’s a set of measurable and repeatable things you can do to rank on the search engines.
 Get the basics of SEO right and you’ll be on your way to generating the kind of traffic you could only dream of!